Everything you need to know before planning your trip to the 2025 Bahrain Grand Prix. Visas, money & health advice.

 Bahrain Travel: Need to Know

-• Do I need a visa for Bahrain?
+- Do I need a visa for Bahrain?
 The majority of tourists visiting Bahrain need a visa for their trip, except for citizens of the Gulf Cooperation Council (GCC).
 The good news, however, is that F1 fans holding valid race tickets are normally eligible for a FREE 14-day visa on arrival (VOA) in Bahrain.
 Look for the F1 lanes at immigration on arrival.
-In theory, you can also apply for this visa online, though the instructions provided are not so clear.
-There is more information available on the Bahrain eVisas site, as well as on the Bahrain International Airport site.
+You can also apply for this visa online.
+More information is available on the Bahrain eVisa site, as well as on the Bahrain International Airport site.

 Language & Culture